revaturelabs/biforce/biforce/redshift-olap/metabase-detailed-guide.md

 8. Formatting:
     * This section is for setting the date format, the time format, the number separator format, and the currency format
 9. Public Sharing:
-    * Use this for toggling the ability for users to create links for dashboards and saved questions (dashboards are covered in later sections)
+    * Use this for toggling the ability for users to create links for dashboards and saved questions (dashboards are covered in previous sections)
 10. Embedding in other Applications:
-    * Enables/disables embedding dashboards and other Metabase portal items into external applications
+    * Enables/Disables embedding dashboards and other Metabase portal items into external applications
 11. Caching:
     * Enables/Disables caching
 ### People Tab